Missing-Children-Society-Canada/portal-node/README.md

 # Missing Children Society of Canada

 ## Description
-Portal for visualization of data, for both individuals and macro views.
+Portal for visualization of data, for the overview and individual profiles.

 ## Quick start
 - Clone